6 Facts About Fake News In The 2016 Election

 That suggests that, at least as far as reading fake news articles goes, fake news may have served largely to influence already-decided voters.
 One could reasonably assume that those one-in-ten uber-conservative people who read the most fake news stories were unlikely to ever vote for Clinton.

-Perhaps relatedly, Guess and his co-authors also found that fake news articles were heavily pro-Trump: people saw an average of 5.45 fake news articles during the month-and-a-half-long study...and that 5.00 of those articles were pro-Trump.
+Perhaps relatedly, Guess and his co-authors also found that fake news articles were heavily pro-Trump: People saw an average of 5.45 fake news articles during the month-and-a-half-long study...and that 5.00 of those articles were pro-Trump.
 (But once again, extremes make averages; a small share of heavy fake-news readers drove that average up.)

 4) People are bad at remembering fake news (or, more precisely, they're good at misremembering it)